heysaeid/algorithms-python/ciphers/README.md

 To decrypt a message that has been encrypted using the Caesar Cipher, we simply shift each letter in the ciphertext backwards by k positions to recover the original plaintext message.

 The Caesar Cipher is a very weak encryption algorithm and is easily broken by modern cryptographic techniques.
 However, it is still used today as a basic example of encryption and decryption.

+# Substitution Cipher
+The Substitution Cipher is a type of encryption algorithm that replaces each letter in the plaintext message with a different letter, according to a predetermined substitution key.
+The substitution key is a mapping of each letter of the alphabet to another letter, such that no two letters map to the same letter.

+The time complexity of the substitution cipher algorithm depends on the length of the message and the size of the key space.
+Generally, the algorithm has a time complexity of O(n), where n is the length of the message.
+However, the time complexity can increase if the key space is large, as the algorithm would need to perform more substitution operations.
+Overall, the time complexity of the substitution cipher algorithm is considered to be relatively low.